prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Currently, OTEL metric names are normalised when translated to Prometheus by default ([code](https://github.com/prometheus/otlptranslator/blob/94f535e0c5880f8902ab8c7f13e572cfdcf2f18e/metric_namer.go#L157)).
 As part of this normalisation, suffixes can be added in some cases.
 For example, OTEL metrics converted into Prometheus counters (i.e. monotonic cumulative sums in OTEL) have the `__total` suffix added to the metric name, while gauges do not.

-For consistency, any OTEL deltas ingested as Prometheus counters (when `--enable-feature=otlp-native-delta-ingestion` is configured) should have their metric names normalised in the same way as existing OTEL metrics converted into cumulative counters, including adding the `_total` suffix.
-Conversely, any deltas ingested as gauges (using `--enable-feature=otlp-delta-as-gauge-ingestion`) will follow the standard naming behavior for Prometheus gauges (so the `_total` suffix will not be added).
+The `_total` suffix will not be added to OTEL deltas, ingested as either counters with temporality label or gauges.
+The `_total` suffix is used to help users figure out whether a metric is a counter.
+As deltas depend on type and unit metadata labels being added, especially in the `--enable-feature=otlp-native-delta-ingestion` case, the `__type__` label will be able to provide the distinction and the suffix is unnecessary.

+One downside is that switching between cumulative and delta means metric names will change, affecting dashboards and alerts.
+However, the current proposal requires different functions for querying delta and cumulative counters anyway.

 ### Monoticity

-OTEL sums have a monoticity property, which indicates if the sum can only increase or if it can increase and decrease.
+OTEL sums have a [monoticity property](https://opentelemetry.io/docs/specs/otel/metrics/supplementary-guidelines/#monotonicity-property), which indicates if the sum can only increase or if it can increase and decrease.
 Monotonic cumulative sums are mapped to Prometheus counters.
 Non-monotonic cumulative sums are mapped to Prometheus gauges, since Prometheus does not support counters that can decrease.
 This is because any drop in a Prometheus counter is assumed to be a counter reset.

 It is not necessary to detect counter resets for delta metrics - to get the increase over an interval, you can just sum the values over that interval.
 Therefore, for the  `--enable-feature=otlp-native-delta-ingestion` option, where OTEL deltas are converted into Prometheus counters (with `__temporality__` label), non-monotonic delta sums will also be converted in the same way (with `__type__="counter"` and `__temporality__="delta"`).

 Downsides include not being to convert delta counters in Prometheus into their cumulative counterparts (e.g. for any possible future querying extensions for deltas).
 Also, as the monoticity information is lost, if the metrics are later exported back into the OTEL format, all deltas will have to be assumed to be non-monotonic.

 However, the alternative of mapping non-monotonic delta counters to gauges would be problematic, as it becomes impossible to reliably distinguish between metrics that are non-monotonic deltas and those that are non-monotonic cumulative (since both would be stored as gauges, potentially with the same metric name).
-Different functions would be needed to get the same results for the non-monotonic counters of differerent temporalities.
-Another alternative is to continue to reject non-monotonic delta counters, but this could prevent the ingestion of StatsD counters - [the StatsD receiver sets counters as non monotonic by default](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/statsdreceiver/README.md).
+Different functions would be needed for non-monotonic counters of differerent temporalities.

+Another alternative is to continue to reject non-monotonic delta counters, but this could prevent the ingestion of StatsD counters.
+[The StatsD receiver sets counters as non monotonic by default](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/statsdreceiver/README.md), but there has been some debate on whether this should be the case or not ([issue 1](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/1789), [issue 2](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/14956)).

 A possible future enhancement is to add an `__monotonicity__` label along with `__temporality__` for counters.
-Additionally, if there were a reliable way to have CreatedAt timestamp for all cumulative counters, we could consider supporting non-monotonic cumulative counters as well, as at that point the CreatedAt timestamp could be used for working out counter resets instead of decreases in counter value.
-This may not be feasible in all cases though.
+Additionally, if there were a reliable way to have [CreatedAt timestamp](https://github.com/prometheus/proposals/blob/main/proposals/0029-created-timestamp.md) for all cumulative counters, we could consider supporting non-monotonic cumulative counters as well, as at that point the CreatedAt timestamp could be used for working out counter resets instead of decreases in counter value.
+This may not be feasible or wanted in all cases though.

 ### Scraping